Elloree in Orangeburg County, South Carolina — The American South (South Atlantic)

 Erected 2009 by The Congregation.
 (Marker Number 38-32.)

 Other nearby markers.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Snider House (about 600 feet away, measured in a direct line); Shiloh A.M.E.
-Church (approx. half a mile away); Santee~Cemetery (approx. 2.3 miles away); Good Hope Picnic (approx. 5.2 miles away); Jericho Methodist Church (approx. 6.7 miles away); Shady Grove Church (approx. 7.2 miles away); Mt.
-Lebanon Cemetery (approx. 7˝ miles away); Fort Watson (approx. 7.8 miles away).
+Church (approx. half a mile away); Santee~Cemetery (approx. 2.3 miles away); Good Hope Picnic (approx. 5.2 miles away); Liberty Garden (approx. 6.6 miles away); Jericho Methodist Church (approx. 6.7 miles away); Shady Grove Church (approx. 7.2 miles away); Mt.
+Lebanon Cemetery (approx. 7˝ miles away).
 Touch for a list and map of all markers in Elloree.

 1. National Register of Historic Places: